 In an uncut, untreated form, the vibrant green of the stone is hard to see, and it looks like a pretty ordinary, dull rock with a darker green tinge.
 But after it has been polished and chiseled, it will look glassy and green, IFLScience reported.

-Around 70 percent of the world’s high-quality jadeite is believed to have come from Myanmar and this makes up around half of their domestic product.
+Nowadays around 70 percent of the world’s high-quality jadeite is believed to come from Myanmar and this makes up around half of their domestic product.
 Unfortunately, the multi-billion dollar trade is filled with crime, government corruption, and environmental destruction.
+But for many admirers around the world, no matter the cost, the unmistakable dazzling green of jade stone is worth it.